Topfi/BetterAuth-Convex-9ui-shadcn-CLI-/README.md

 - **✉️ Email preview/dev mode**: Flip one flag to dump verification, Magic Link and Code emails to the console for testing without Resend keys.
 - **⏰ Cron Jobs**: I finally found a reason to dive into the [Cron](https://docs.convex.dev/scheduling/cron-jobs) support of Convex for temporary 24h claim of usernames during verification, so that was pretty neat.
 - **🐣 Easter Egg**: I included a small, but very nerdy easter egg for you to find.
 I will probably add a env soon to turn it off, alongside the 2FA and data export feature.
+- **🔜 SoonTM**: Will add guidance for production deployment in a few weeks.
+And of course 2FA as well as export data flows.
+Probably, maybe.

 ## Why 9ui.dev